 During the 1970s, the “Big Three” pen makers in Japan engaged in a “karat war,” each trying to outdo the others in offering more luxurious-appearing nibs by including more gold.
 Sailor and Platinum made 23K nibs, Pilot having stopped at 22K, and Sailor finally won the war by producing a nib that it branded as 24K.
 Obviously, the nib was not pure gold; it was probably 23.5K (979).
 Regardless of the exact gold percentage, there was not enough alloying material in the mix to produce a durable nib, and the pen did not last long in the market.
 But if more gold than 23K wasn’t the answer, then what was?
 Platinum’s answer was to use an alloy of platinum, which was at that time somewhat costlier than gold.
 The platinum nibs worked, but they did not justify their cost, and they were soon retired.
 They are today relatively rare.

 This brings us to steel.
 Steel fountain pen nibs, of course, aren’t made of ordinary steel.
 They’re stainless steel.
 It’s important to understand that stainless steel isn’t perfectly stainless.
 It just stains less.
 Different stainless steels vary in corrosion resistance, magnetic response, stiffness, and so on.

 During World War II, when Germany classified gold as a critical war resource, Pelikan and other German pen companies turned to stainless steel, producing some magnificent flexible steel nibs as well as the more pedestrian firm and manifold types.
 Many of these nibs are labeled with the letters CN, which stand for chromium and nickel, the two principal nonferrous components of stainless steels.
-Even the best steel nibs don’t resist corrosion nearly so well as gold nibs do, but they cost much less than nibs made of any precious metal.
+Even the best steel nibs don’t resist corrosion so well as gold nibs do, but they cost much less than nibs made of any precious metal.

 This is a titanium nib in a Stipula Suprema.